anti-bad/anti-bad.github.io/rules.md

 ### Submissions

 **How do I submit as a team?**
+On the "My Submissions" page:
+1. Submit your solution either as yourself or as your organization.
+2. All your submissions will appear together in your submission history, regardless of submission type.
+3. Select one submission from your history to add to the leaderboard.
+4. The leaderboard will display your individual username (if submitted as yourself) or the organization name (if submitted as your organization).

-On the "My Submissions" page, you can choose to submit either as yourself or as your organization.
-When submitting as an organization, the organization name will appear on the leaderboard instead of your individual username.
-While all organization members can submit, only one submission per organization will be displayed on the leaderboard—newer submissions from any member will replace the previous entry.
-All submissions are private and visible only to you and the competition administrators.
+Note: While all organization members can submit and select entries, only one submission per organization will be displayed on the leaderboard.
+When any team member selects a new submission as the organization, it will replace the previous organization entry.
+All submissions are private and visible only to you and the competition administrators—even your teammates cannot see your submission history.

 **Can I choose only some tasks to participate in?**
 Yes.
 You may submit to any subset of tasks.
 Tasks without submissions will simply be scored as zero.